Weston, North Yorkshire: Lords of the manor

 In 1833, William Vavasour died and the estate passed onto his nephew (William Elmsall Carter) who was an attorney from Lincoln.
 Carter died the following year in 1834 and his daughters (Emma Carter and Susan Carter) inherited the estate.
-Emma Carter married Christopher Holdsworth Dawson, whose grandfather was one of the founders of the Low Moor Ironworks and Susan Married William Millthorpe Spence M.D.
+Emma Carter married Christopher Holdsworth Dawson, whose grandfather was one of the founders of the Low Moor Ironworks, and Susan married William Millthorpe Spence M.D.
 Through these marriages, the estate was split and passed down through the Vavasour Dawson line to Herbrand Vavasour Dawson and the Carter Spence line to Malger Powis Vavasour as joint Lords of the Manor of Weston.

 Weston Hall and Weston Manor

-Weston Hall is made up of many grand rooms, one of which is called the dragon room due to the plaster sculpting in the ceiling.
-There is a second building, mainly used by the men of the estate for playing snooker and telling tales.
+Weston Hall is a Tudor and Georgian country house containing several many grand rooms, including the Dragon Room, so-called for the plaster sculpting in the ceiling.
+There is a second building, formerly used by the men of the estate for playing snooker and telling tales.
 There is also a small church on the property, built in the 1200s and holding many old records.

 Weston Manor is a substantial Victorian country house built of stone with a Westmoreland slate roof.
 Dating from 1899 the present property replaced Deanfield House and was built to the design of Kilnwick Hall in the East Riding of Yorkshire with the addition of the Tower on the front elevation, which emulated one of the principal features of Deanfield house.